 An hour after my casual visit on a random Wednesday, greasy lunch in my belly, I was back at the shop with my MTB, a camera and a sense of adventure.
-It had been a pretty average start to the day.
-I was looking for a distraction, and – thankfully – I duly got one in the form of this adventure bike that I knew nothing about.

 “I’m doing this thing on YouTube and on my site,” I explained to Oli.
 “I’m calling it #StoryOfMyBike…” Etc.

 He nodded.
 He understood.
 “Like, ‘story of my life’, but with a cycling bent?”

 “That’s it, mate.
 You get it.”This GMX+ (and other bikes in the growing collection of stories) isn’t “my bike”, not yet.
 But it may be one day.

 Here’s the deal: frame, AUD$4,499.
 And you dream up the rest.

 The blurb on Curve’s site tells you some of the detail in a one-paragraph overview…:

 “The GMX+ is the ultimate titanium bikepacking bike.
 Whether it’s an overnight gravel grind, ultra-endurance racing like the Tour Divide, or off-road touring through the desert, the GMX+ can fit 3.0″ tyres, carry loads of water and ready for adventure.”

 Oma Fiets have it on display.
 And the build is evidence of the kind of mongrel that cycling enthusiasts can build in 2020 to create a fantastic bike, something that can carry you across the country for an epic months-on-end adventure.
 It can, I now also know, also provide a rider with a 15-minute escape from the ordinary at the local park.